Saboteer

 Gunwale cap. seals the top of the gunwale/sheer clamp. - 11 November

-The days following 11 Nov. were overcast with frequent light rain and cooler tempretures.
+The days following 11 Nov. were overcast with frequent light rain and cooler temperatures.

 Cut and attched Cap on stern transom finishing that transom. - 14 Nov.
 2016